POLYSTYRENE EPS GRAFIT 100mm

 Classification string EPS EN 13163 T1-L2-W2-Sb2-P5-BS100-DS(N)2-DS(70,-)2-TR100

 Under current Approved Document B guidance, Euroclass E EPS is permitted within EWI build-ups on residential buildings below 18 m where the project fire strategy specifies horizontal mineral wool fire barriers at each floor level and around openings.
-For buildings above 18 m or where the project fire strategy requires non-combustible insulation throughout, switch the specification to the mineral wool insulation range — guidance on this decision sits in the graphite EPS vs mineral wool 2026 facade guide.
+For buildings above 18 m or where the fire strategy requires non-combustible insulation throughout, switch the specification to the mineral wool insulation range, with the selection logic set out in the graphite EPS vs mineral wool 2026 facade guide.

 Physical Specifications — Density, Strength, Dimensions